-Despite the efforts of Ed and Harriet Kellen, with the assistance of Arizona dance clubs, the USDA and LEGACY, International, the Arizona Legislature failed to pass any measure declaring the square dance the official folk dance of Arizona.
+Despite the efforts of Ed and Harriet Kellen, with the assistance of Arizona dance clubs, the United Square Dancers of America, Inc. (USDA) and LEGACY, International, the Arizona Legislature has failed to pass any measure declaring the square dance the official folk dance of Arizona.

 However, in 1990, Arizona's first woman governor, Rose Mofford, did issue and sign a proclamation declaring the square dance the state's official folk dance.